 This will boost your employee’s morale and they will stay motivated enough to show up on schedule every day.
-When it comes to communicating with customers deeply, you need to make them feel cosy and familiar at your restaurant.
-In order to do so, address them as Mr X instead of just Sir/Madam.
+When it comes to communicating with customers deeply, you need to make them feel cozy and familiar at your restaurant.
+In order to do so, address them as Mr. X instead of just Sir/Madam.
 This is a way of encouraging your staff to build a rapport with certain frequent customers.
 You may also design a separate take-out menu for the frequent visitors or even add special perks for them if your budget permits.
 Other ways to communicate closely with people are;

 - You can choose to participate in local food events